gitcoinco/web/app/gitcoinbot/README.md

 ![Gitcoinbot configure](https://github.com/gitcoinco/web/raw/master/docs/imgs/gitcoinbotconfigure.gif)

-From there you may select which repositorie you want the GitcoinBot to be working
+From there you may select which repository you want the GitcoinBot to be working

 <hr>Here are the commands it understands: